initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

   user$ = this.store.select(fromSelectors.selectUserById, { userId: 1 });
 ```

-The next important feature of Ngrx State mangement is to handle the[ side effects](https://rb.gy/qw946i) of the application.
-You can check out the post - [Handling side effects in angular applications using Ngrx]().
+The next important feature of Ngrx State mangement is to isolate the[ side effects](https://rb.gy/qw946i) of the application.
+You can check out the post - [Handling side effects in angular applications using Ngrx](/posts/javascript/angular/handle-side-effects-in-angular-ngrx).